FUJIFILM GFX - THE STORY SO FAR

 Handling is poor, the lens feeling very front heavy and guaranteed to make cheap (and many expensive!) ball-heads droop.

 Advertised by Fujifilm as a ‘wonderfully versatile portrait lens’, it certainly failed for landscapes and I could only find one image worth publishing.
-Even then, it is just dull, flat and lifeless with none of the trademark GFX ‘I was there’ depth.
+It is just dull, flat and lifeless with none of the trademark GFX ‘I was there’ depth.
 Maybe it needs studio lighting to bring it to life, but I see no reason why any portrait photographer would choose the GF 45-100mm over the superb GF 110mm f/2 R LM WR?

 Fujifilm GFX 100S + GF 45-100mm lens

-Fujifilm GFX 100S + Fujinon GF45-100mmF4 R LM OIS WR
+Fujifilm GFX 100S + Fujinon GF 45-100mm f/4 R LM OIS WR

 GF 100-200mm f/5.6 R LM OIS WR

-My original GF 100-200mm lens was sharp with OK contrast, but still unworthy of the GFX sensors, I have owned 2 further copies of this lens and neither were as good as the original.
-I cannot recommend this lens due to the limited zoom range (79-158mm in full frame/35mm terms), the weird ‘hollow’ feel and the sample variation.
+My original GF 100-200mm lens was sharp with decent contrast, but still not really worthy of the GFX sensors, I have owned 2 further copies of this lens and neither were as good as the original.

 Looking towards the Orkney Islands from the Stacks of Duncansby, Scotland.